antonmi/espec/README.md

 ##Custom matchers
 You can define your own matchers!
 The only functions you should implement is `match/2`, `success_message/4`, and `error_message`.
+Read the [wiki page](https://github.com/antonmi/espec/wiki/Custom-matchers) for detailed instructions.
 There is an example [custom_assertion_spec.exs](https://github.com/antonmi/espec/blob/master/spec/assertions/custom_assertion_spec.ex).
-Or read the wiki page.

 ## Mocks
 ESpec uses [Meck](https://github.com/eproxus/meck) to mock functions.